 Tuesdays from 7:30PM-8:30PM : Meditation (beginning Sept 11) Join us for a short meditation session and feel renewed, refreshed and invigorated for the rest of the week.
 Drop in on as many sessions as you like.
 Registration required.
 Seats are available on a “first come” basis.

-Thursdays & Fridays at 1:30PM : Screening of New Movies on DVD.
+Thursdays at 10:30AM and 2PM : Screening of New Movies on DVD.

-The Mahwah Library presents “Movies You Might Have Missed” on Saturdays at 2PM.
+The Mahwah Library presents “Director’s Pick Hayao Miyazaki Film Festival” on Saturdays at 2PM.

 These programs are free.
 No ticket or registration is needed (except for author receptions).
 Seats are on a “first come” basis.
 Doors will be closed when concerts begin.
 Latecomers at seated at the first possible convenience.